kultus/messie/README.md

 messie
 ===========

-Messie is a simple web crawler.
+Messie is a simple web crawler that crawls one page at a time.

 Features
 --------